 - Your smartphone is perfectly capable of capturing great behind-the-scenes shots, plant care tutorial videos, and other images for use on social media.

 - For greenery, you’ll want to shoot it in the most natural light possible so your customers have realistic expectations for the plants you’re selling.
 “The last thing you want to do is use filters, because it’s not the reality,” says Sonja.
 “It leads people down the road of having unmet expectations of what their gardens should look like.”

 - Product Photography: DIY Guide for People on a Budget

 - DIY Natural Lighting for Product Photography: 6 Steps to Better Photos

 Start selling plants online: build your online store

 The best way to sell plants online is through your own website.
 Sonja started her business by taking orders through a WhatsApp group chat and invoicing each customer.
 When too much of her time was spent making invoices, she opened a Shopify store.
 The switch allowed her to spend less time with paperwork and more time building her brand.

-Start selling plants online and try Shopify free for 14 days
+Start selling plants online and try Shopify free

 Shopify themes for plant sellers